kalvn/Shaarli-Material/README.md

 If you install an older version, please read the README.md file you'll find in the root folder rather than this one.

+## Compatibility
+Shaarli Material was tested and validated on *Shaarli 0.8.3*.

 ## Installation
 ### Your Shaarli is up to date
 Download the `material` folder into the `tpl` directory of your Shaarli installation next to the `default` folder.